 Producers can reduce their accessibility requirements by providing options such as curbside collection, mailback programs, or collection events.

-- glass used as aggregate from EEE (up to a 15% max for ITT/AV)
+- glass used as aggregate from EEE (up to a 15% max weight for ITT/AV)

-- Materials that are stored, stockpiled, used as a daily landfill cover or otherwise deposited on land (unless the enrich soil or as aggregate within allowable limits).
+- materials that are stored, stockpiled, used as a daily landfill cover or otherwise deposited on land (unless they enrich soil or as aggregate within allowable limits)

 Working with PROs